NoroffFEU/programming-foundations-ca-robfil50219/README.md

 Description

-The 'MyCar' object represents my Citoen car model from the year 2018 with specific features and options.
+The 'MyCar' object represents my Citroen car model from the year 2018 with specific features and options.

 Properties